 About the Award

-Starting this year, I will make an effort to choose more modern books rather than classics; we can all agree that most classics are classics for a reason, and my goal is to help you find amazing books that you might not have heard about or might be unsure about.
-Plus this will help me narrow it down a little bit.
+I make an effort to choose more modern books, since we can all agree that classics are classics for a reason, and my goal is to help you find amazing media that you might not have heard of or be unsure about.
 But the award in general is not limited to media that was released this year.
 I choose out of everything I read and watched in the course of the year, not only things that are brand-new.

 About the winner: